Frequently Asked Questions

 Can I regenerate controls without losing the model?

 Yes.
-The Regenerate Controls button (in the Assurance Dashboard) and the MCP regenerate_controls tool delete existing controls and generate fresh ones based on the current assets and attackers.
+The Regenerate Controls button (in the Assurance Dashboard) and the MCP regenerate_controls tool generate fresh controls based on the current assets and attackers.
 Your model structure (assets, attackers, trust boundaries) is preserved.

 Workspaces & Teams